Weird Science

 urban environment

-Today, I had the rare chance to see a complete halo around the Sun—an exceptional occurrence, as halos often appear only in fragments.
-Witnessing this luminous ring made me feel like a spectator of an extraordinary natural spectacle.
+Today I had the rare opportunity to see a complete halo around the Sun, an exceptional event since halos often appear only in fragments.
+Witnessing this luminous ring made me feel like a spectator to an extraordinary natural phenomenon.

 Photo 3